vinhngx/CarND-Vehicle-Detection/writeup_template.md

 The sliding window search is detailed in the "Sliding Window Search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).

 For each image at a specific scale, we first compute the HOG features for the whole image.
-A window of size 64 is then slided throughout the Region of Interest (ROI) in the image ```img[ystart:ystop,:,:]```  at 75% percent overlap (```cells_per_step=2```, given each windows consists of 8 cells).
+A window of size 64 is then slided throughout the Region of Interest (ROI) in the image ```img[ystart:ystop,:,:]```  at 75% percent overlap (```cells_per_step=2```, given each window consists of 8 cells).
 The ROI was defined, considering where in the image cars can likely be found.
-This also significantly reduces the number of windows and false positives.
+This also significantly reduces the number of windows and hence false positives.
 We have found that the 75% percent overlap provides good fine-grained coverage of the whole ROI.

 Then, the features for the window is extracted as follows: